Qiskit/qiskit/CONTRIBUTING.md

 but this coverage really only provides integration-level testing from the perspective of Rust.

-To provide proper Rust unit testing, we use `cargo test`.
+To provide Rust unit testing, we use `cargo test`.
 Rust tests are integrated directly into the Rust file being tested within a `tests` module.
 Functions decorated with `#[test]` within these modules are built and run as tests.